 Notes to Trust

-2. Other uncontroversial elements of trust are that trust can be unconscious or tacit (Lagerspetz 1998) and that trust and distrust are “contraries but not contradictories; between them lies a neutral space” (Jones 1996, 16).
-Elements of trust that specifically concern its epistemology, its value, or what sort of mental attitude it is appear under The Epistemology of Trust, The Value of Trust, and Trust and the Will, respectively.
+2. Each of these conditions for trust is relatively uncontroversial.
+Another uncontroversial element is that trust can be unconscious or tacit (Lagerspetz 1998).
+Conditions for trust that concern its epistemology, its value, or what sort of mental attitude it is appear under section 2: the epistemology of trust, section 3: the value of trust, and section 4: trust and the will, respectively.

-4. To return to a previous example: a sexist employer might truly care about his female employees, even though his caring attitude is informed by sexist stereotypes about female intelligence.
-Such stereotypes may prevent him from giving women hard tasks that he thinks would frustrate them, but that they would welcome.
+5. To return to a previous example: a sexist employer might truly care about his female employees, even though his caring attitude is informed by sexist stereotypes about female intelligence.
+These stereotypes might prevent him from giving women hard tasks that he thinks would frustrate them but that they would welcome.
 His female employees might recognize that he means well, but still fail to trust him.

-5. Insofar as they see trustworthiness as a moral disposition, philosophers have modeled it on theories other than Aristotle’s, including Kant’s moral theory and consequentialism (see e.g. Hardin 2002, 36–40).
+6. Insofar as they see trustworthiness as a moral disposition, philosophers have modeled it on theories other than Aristotle’s, including Kant’s moral theory and consequentialism (see, e.g., Hardin 2002: 36–40).

-7. Notice that the end to which the trust is directed need not be the trusting person’s end alone.
+10. Notice that the end to which the trust is directed need not be the trustor’s end alone.
 Trust may be rational in an end-directed way because it contributes to ends shared by people in relationships or even in whole communities.
-While some philosophers assume that trust is rational only if it conforms to what a rational egoist would do (i.e. someone who acts on a conception of the good that is purely individual), others say that the trust of socially embedded agents (who act on conceptions of the good that are social as well as individual) can be rational, and indeed more rational than the trust of egoists (Hollis 1998).
+While some philosophers assume that trust is rational only if it conforms to what a rational egoist would do (i.e., someone who acts on a conception of the good that is purely individual), others say that the trust of socially embedded agents (who act on conceptions of the good that are social as well as individual) can be rational, and indeed more rational than the trust of egoists (Hollis 1998).

-9. For simplicity’s sake, I do not distinguish here between trust that is well-grounded and trust that is justified.
-I assume that to benefit overall from trusting, or from being trusted, the trust only needs to be justified.
+14. For simplicity, there is no distinction made here between trust that is well-grounded and trust that is justified.
+The assumption is that to benefit overall from trusting, or from being trusted, the trust only needs to be justified.

-10. Another good often associated with trust is language, or the ability to acquire language (Hertzberg 1988, 308; Webb 1993, 260).
-This good is only available if one can trust people to use words correctly.
+15. Another good often associated with trust is language, or the ability to acquire language (Hertzberg 1988: 308; Webb 1993: 260).
+This good is only available, of course, if one can trust people to use words correctly.